 The Gregor FDB-1 Fighter

-The Gregor FDB-1 (FDB stood for Fighter Dive-Bomber) was a fascinating design for a biplane fighter designed just before World War 2.
+The Gregor FDB-1 (FDB stood for Fighter Dive-Bomber) was a fascinating project by the Canadian Can-Car Company for a biplane fighter designed just before World War 2.
 Only one prototype was ever built.
-I've painted it as if it had reached production and gone into service with the RCAF / RAF.
+In the picture above, I've painted it as if it had reached production and gone into service with the RCAF / RAF.

 Rather than writing an article on the Gregor FDB-1 that would just paraphrase other sources out there can I just refer you straight to the best online history of the aircraft.
 It is on the Vintage Wings of Canada website and you can get to it at the following link.